itmat/Normalization/README.md

        * &lt;genes> : gene information file
        * &lt;genome> : genome sequence one-line fasta file
        * option : <br>
-         **-samfilename <s>** : set this to create junctions files using unfiltered aligned samfile. <s> is the name of aligned sam file (e.g. RUM.sam, Aligned.out.sam) and all sam files in each sample directory should have the same name<br>
+         **-samfilename &lt;s>** : set this to create junctions files using unfiltered aligned samfile. &lt;s> is the name of aligned sam file (e.g. RUM.sam, Aligned.out.sam) and all sam files in each sample directory should have the same name<br>
          **-u**  :  set this if you want to return only unique junctions files, otherwise by default it will return merged(unique+non-unique) junctions files<br>
          **-nu** :  set this if you want to return only non-unique files, otherwise by default it will return merged(unique+non-unique) junctions files<br>
          **-bsub** : set this if you want to submit batch jobs to LSF<br>